n00b69/woa-everything/guide/1-partition.md

 > **IF YOU PROCEED WITHOUT BACKING UP MODEM AND EFS, YOU ARE ON YOUR OWN IF YOU MESS UP**

 ### Partitioning guide
-> Your DEVICENAME may have different storage sizes.
-This guide uses the values of the 128GB model as an example.
+> Your device may have different storage sizes.
+This guide uses the values of the 128GB Pocophone F1 as an example.
 When relevant, the guide will mention if other values can or should be used.

 #### Unmount data
 - Go to "Mount" in TWRP and unmount data, if it is mounted